All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Week 1: The First Injection

 During the first week, your body is just beginning to process semaglutide.
 The drug concentration in your blood is still building.
-Most patients do not notice dramatic changes during this first week, though some report:
+Most patients don't notice dramatic changes during this first week, though some report: For a complete cost breakdown, see our semaglutide pricing comparison.

 • A subtle decrease in appetite, particularly in the 24 to 48 hours following the injection